-2020 and 2021 have been extraordinary, not only in terms of our own expansion and growth, but also the global pandemic has forced us all to quickly change our daily lives, both at home and at work.
-Although Covid-19 has had little impact on the group's operations and performance, our employees have been introduced to a completely different working environment and employee safety has been one of our most important focus areas during 2020 and 2021
+The period 2020 to 2022 have been extraordinary because of the global pandemic and the war in Ukraine.
+The unstable situation has led to more uncertainty and changed framework conditions.
+Although the situation has had little impact on the group's operations and performance, our employees have been introduced to a completely different working environment and employee safety has been one of our most important focus areas.

-To ensure that we do our part to reduce the physical and psychological impact of the pandemic on our employees, we have had a clear strategy throughout 2020 and 2021 to take the necessary actions to avoid redundancies and downsizing.
+To ensure that we do our part to reduce the phys-

+ical and psychological impact of the pandemic on our employees, we have had a clear strategy to take the necessary actions to avoid redundancies and downsizing.
 We already had the digital solutions required to continue our business as usual.
 Working remotely highlighted the need for adequate workspace, as well as the need for social interaction with our colleagues.

-No people have been laid off temporarily during Covid-19, which has been very important for us as a group.
+No people have been laid off temporarily, which has been very important for us as a group.
 We did not want to create uncertainty, but rather strengthen our commitment and show how we value our most valuable resources - our employees.